Zhiwei2799/zhiweilin.github.io/_posts/2023-10-20-Linear-Regression-Notes.md

 $$

 To minimize the value of E:

-take derivative respect to a:
+take derivative respect to a

 $$
 \begin{align*}
 0 &= \frac{\partial E}{\partial a} \\